 This is essential in providing a medium for toxins to be carried out of the body.
 The lower the water content of the body, the greater the proportion of toxins being reabsorbed.

-Choosing alkaline forming foods and keeping acidic foods such as pickles, vinegar wine & fruit juice to a minimum can improve pH balance efficiency of detoxification processes.
+Choosing alkaline forming foods and keeping acidic foods such as pickles, vinegar wine and fruit juice to a minimum can improve pH balance efficiency of detoxification processes.

 Seasonal local, organic produce where possible optimises antioxidant status and reduces pesticide consumption.